 Holdover Summary Proceeding – generally used to refer to any summary proceeding brought to evict on some basis other than for non-payment.

-Expiration or Termination of Lease – RPAPL §711(1) provides the fundamental authority for a holdover proceeding, and authorizes the maintenance of a summary eviction proceeding against a tenant who “continues in possession … after the expiration of his term without the permission of the landlord”.
-This applies to the tenant whose lease has expired by operation of law or because the lease has been terminated by operation of a conditional limitation in the lease.
-The terms of the lease control.
-The lease cannot be terminated for reasons other than those allowed under the lease (ie. No termination for “objectionable conduct” unless there is a provision in the lease authorizing such termination.
+Expiration or Termination of Lease – RPAPL §711(1) provides the fundamental authority for a holdover proceeding.
+It authorizes the maintenance of a summary eviction proceeding against a tenant who “continues in possession … after the expiration of his term without the permission of the landlord”.
+This applies to the tenant whose lease has expired by operation of law or because the lease has been terminated by operation of a conditional limitation in the lease—the terms of the lease control.
+The lease cannot be terminated for reasons other than those allowed under the lease (i.e., No termination for “objectionable conduct” unless there is a provision in the lease authorizing such termination.
 See Perrotta, 98 AD2d 1, 469 NYS2d 504; Levesque, 106 Misc2d 432, 430 NYS2d 482).

-Rent / Use and Occupancy – Petitioner may seek rent for a period prior to the end of the tenancy and U&O for the period respondent “holds over”.
-The amount of U&O is set by the Court, but is generally set at the amount of the rent.
+Rent / Use and Occupancy – Petitioner may seek rent for a period before the end of the tenancy and U&O for the period respondent “holdover.”
+The amount of U&O is set by the Court but is generally set at the rent amount.